-2.2 Priorities for improvement for 2025/26
+2.2 Priorities for Improvement for 2025/26

-This section outlines our quality improvement priorities for 2025/26, developed in response to the ongoing operational challenges of the past year.
-Our focus remains firmly on delivering high-quality, patient-centred care across all services.

-These priorities have been shaped through collaboration with our executive team, governors, clinical colleagues, and informed by feedback from patients and staff.
-This inclusive approach ensures our efforts are directed toward the areas that will have the greatest impact on those who use our services.

-Our priorities are grounded in the Trust's commitment to providing well-led, safe, reliable, and compassionate care - delivered transparently and measured meaningfully.
+This section presents our quality improvement priorities for 2025/26.
+The quality improvement priorities for this year have been developed by reflecting on the continued operational pressures from the last year, with a real focus on the provision of high quality, patient centred care for all our patients.
+This year's priorities have been designed with support from the executive team, governors, and clinical teams and feedback from patients and staff, to make sure we are focusing our attention on the key areas which will make the difference to the patients accessing our services.
+Our priorities are built around our ambitions and intention as a Trust to deliver well-led, safe, reliable, and compassionate care in a transparent and measurable manner.

-We continue to align our priorities with the three core dimensions of quality:
+We have continued to align our priorities to the three core dimensions of quality:

-- Patient Experience how patients perceive and experience the care they receive - Patient Safety protecting patients from avoidable harm - Clinical Effectiveness ensuring care leads to the best possible outcomes
+- Patient experience how patients experience the care they receive. - Patient safety keeping patients safe from harm. - Clinical effectiveness how successful is the care we provide?

-To identify these priorities, we engaged with a wide range of stakeholders, including staff, the quality committee, Trust Board, executive committee, commissioners, patient representatives (via Healthwatch), and our Council of Governors.
+To determine our priorities, we have consulted with key stakeholders including our staff, our Trust's quality committee, the Trust Board, the Trust executive committee, commissioners, patient representatives (through our local Healthwatch group) and our Council of Governors.